Build an Intent-Driven NPC¶

 ClassifyP->FoundExit = TEXT("pick");

-ClassifyP->NotFoundExit = TEXT("respond");
+ClassifyP->NotFoundExit = TEXT("compose");

 UTryllIntentToInstructionParams* PickP = UTryllNodeParamsFactory::MakeIntentToInstructionParams(this);